-Topics in Automotive Technology (0-8 to 3-0)

-1-3 Credits This is a variable content course with areas of study that reflect current needs of individual students in the area of Automotive current needs of individual students in the area of Automotive Technology.
+Topics in Automotive Technology (0-8 to 3-0) 1-3 Credits This is a variable content course with areas of study that reflect current needs of individual students in the area of Automotive Technology.
 Topics are identified in the course description.
 A course fee will apply.
 (Prerequisite: Permission of instructor)

-AUTO 214 F Automotive Air Conditioning (2-4) 4 Credits
+AUTO 214 Automotive Air Conditioning (2-4) 4 Credits

 A course designed for the automotive technology student or the practicing automotive technician.
 A general introduction to the principles of automotive heating and air conditioning systems.
-The application of major components and control systems to automotive is taught.
-Practical servicing, overhaul and replacement of units are emphasized, as are the recent changes in refrigerant and refrigerant

-AUTO 215 F Automotive Emission Control Systems (2-6) 5 Credits
+The application of major components and control systems to automobiles is taught.
+Practical servicing, overhaul and replacement of units are emphasized, as are the recent changes in refrigerant and refrigerant AUTO 215 Automotive Emission Control Systems (2-6) 5 Credits